How long is the Adult & Teen Challenge BC program?

 What will I do every day?

-Can I still smoke at adult and Teen Challenge BC?
+Can I still smoke at Adult & Teen Challenge BC?

 We believe addiction of any kind is unhealthy.
 We require that you quit, cold-turkey, upon entering our program.
 (Trust us, it will be worth it!)

-Will I be able to visit my family and friends while in the program?
+Will I be able to visit family and friends while in the program?

-Can I continue dating while I’m in the program?
+Can I continue dating while in the program?

 Of course.
 We certainly encourage healthy communication with your spouse and/or children while you are in the program.
-As mentioned above, you are able to see them on “passes” and “family visit days” in addition to phone calls.
+As mentioned above, you are able to see them on “passes” and “Family Visit days”, in addition to phone calls.
 Provided you are making progress in your program and the communication is productive, we will help you maintain contact with your family.
+As always, we are here to help you succeed in all areas, including your relationships.